Arianee/uat/readme.md

 The aim of this library is to easily test your web page with UAT.
+You can test chromium, webkit and firefox with one uat.

 Example from our test:
 ```Gherkin
 Feature: Dev can test a lot of thing